Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 And of course 😉, ***most importantly***, as the files are now smaller, users would now only need ~85-87GB of disk space to download a collection where we may have previously used ~100GB.

-*That's a lot!*
+*That's quite valuable!*

 ### 3. **As a game archive format**

 !!! tip "Nx2.0 can be directly integrated into game engines as a native archive format."

-    This is the second use case I want to achieve with Nx2.0.
+    This is the another use case I want to achieve with Nx2.0.

 !!! info "This is a personal goal of mine, not an 'MVP' sort of thing."

-    But rest assured, Nx2.0 will be better than most AAA game archive formats(1).
+    But rest assured, Nx2.0 will be better than most AAA game archive formats for the job(1).
     { .annotate }

     1. I speak from experience, having reverse engineered many of them.